-Interview following my presentation at The Truth About Cancer Symposium
+Interview with Ty Bollinger, The Truth About Cancer

 Health Care Created by Dr. Frankenstein

 The cost of health care in America is obscene.
 Only the super rich and indigent are covered by adequate health insurance.
 For the 47 million Americans with no health insurance, health catastrophes have become a primary reason for bankruptcy and divorce.
 If you are on Welfare, Social Security, or other government doles, then you have some security against health problems.
 Border states from California to Florida spend many billions annually treating illegal aliens and providing full neonatal care for their newborns, who then become “anchor” babies, allowing the parents to become legal citizens.
 Yet millions of tax paying American-born citizens have no health care.

 And if you really want full medical, dental, and psychiatric coverage for free, then commit a crime.
 I am not kidding.
 In 1976, the U.S. Supreme Court ruled that prisoners are entitled to full medical, dental, vision, psychiatric, and pharmaceutical benefits.
 California is on the ragged edge of bankruptcy and thus must release 55,000 prisoners because their prison care is considered inadequate.
 In March of 2009, a court appointed receiver ordered the state of California to spend $8 billion to upgrade prison medical facilities in spite of the $42 billion deficit the state faces.